OBDS-Training/OBDS_Precourse_Setup/xcode_setup.md

 # Installing XCode (MacOS only)

-Some of the software packages that we will use during the course require software development utilities that can be obtained by installing the _Command Line Tools_ for XCode.
+Some of the software packages that we will use during the course (e.g. git) require software development utilities that can be obtained by installing the _Command Line Tools_ for XCode.

 ## Note